zihanw-dev/L-2DLDA/README.md

     LaTeX table fragments and PDF/PNG figures used by the manuscript.
 ```

-The repository intentionally excludes cached datasets and Python cache files.
 OpenML datasets are downloaded on first use into `data/openml/`.

 ## Installation